tureus/tureus.github.io/_posts/2016-11-16-rustup-tutorial-downgrading.markdown

         help           Prints this message or the help of the given subcommand(s)

-Now usually I just do a quick `rustup update` and watch as the latest nightly and stdlib are downloaded and linked in to my environment.
-But today I have an unusuable nightly which crashes on due to some unstable features.
 Unfortunately no top-level command screams `install` or even `download`.
 But digging a little further:

     LP-XLANGE-OSX:~ xlange$ rustup toolchain --help
     rustup-toolchain